 Climate change is widely accepted to be one of the biggest challenges humankind has ever faced, and is already having devastating effects.
 We have all contributed to the cause and must therefore all be part of the solution.
 A requirement was introduced in 2016 for councils and other public bodies to report to the Scottish Government on measures being taken to address climate change.
-Our second annual report to address this requirement was submitted to the Scottish Government in November 2017.
+Our third annual report to address this requirement was submitted to the Scottish Government in November 2018.

 While we have an important role to play, climate change is everyone's responsibility and there is a lot you can do to cut carbon in your home, your office, your local community and further afield.

 - Calculate your carbon footprint online - the Guardian's guide to carbon calculators (2008)outlines various tools

 - Make your home energy-efficient: wall and cavity insulation, double- and triple-glazing and draught-proofing of windows and doors all help to keep the heat in.
 East Dunbartonshire's Home Energy Efficiency Programme Scotland (HEEPS) scheme supports local residents by providing advice and insulation.
 Keepmoat has been appointed as the contractor for insulation work; they can be reached via Home Energy Scotland (see below).